porfinogeneta/Essay_LLM_Distillation/README.md

 # General idea of extraction
 The project follows a pipeline approach:
 1. Use prompt engineering to "convince" MiniMax to generate Band 9 IELTS Task 1 essays.
-2. Collect the generated essays to create a structured database.
+2. Collect the generated essays to create a database.
 3. Train the SmolVLM model on this artificial dataset.
 4. Evaluate the training using the LLM-as-a-Judge approach.